 GeneCards Summary for TEAD1 Gene

 TEAD1 (TEA Domain Transcription Factor 1) is a Protein Coding gene.
 Diseases associated with TEAD1 include Sveinsson Chorioretinal Atrophy and Aicardi Syndrome.
-Among its related pathways are Wnt / Hedgehog / Notch and PAK Pathway.
+Among its related pathways are ERK Signaling and Hippo signaling pathway - multiple species.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity.
 An important paralog of this gene is TEAD4.

 Transcription factor which plays a key role in the Hippo signaling pathway, a pathway involved in organ size control and tumor suppression by restricting proliferation and promoting apoptosis.
 The core of this pathway is composed of a kinase cascade wherein MST1/MST2, in complex with its regulatory protein SAV1, phosphorylates and activates LATS1/2 in complex with its regulatory protein MOB1, which in turn phosphorylates and inactivates YAP1 oncoprotein and WWTR1/TAZ.
 Acts by mediating gene expression of YAP1 and WWTR1/TAZ, thereby regulating cell proliferation, migration and epithelial mesenchymal transition (EMT) induction.
 Binds specifically and cooperatively to the SPH and GT-IIC 'enhansons' (5'-GTGGAATGT-3') and activates transcription in vivo in a cell-specific manner.
 The activation function appears to be mediated by a limiting cell-specific transcriptional intermediary factor (TIF).
 Involved in cardiac development.
 Binds to the M-CAT motif.